kiesraad/abacus/backend/README.md

 cargo run -- --seed-data
 ```

-This will create the database, run the migrations and seed the database with
+This will create the database, run the migrations, and seed the database with
 test data.
 The API server will now be available at http://localhost:8080.
 For
 more detailed instructions please read the rest of this README.